adamay909/logicTools/proofChecker/assets/markdown/help.md

 To enable editing, click on the input area (try different points if necessary).
 If input is active, the frame will turn blue and the cursor starts blinking.

-You can switch between Sentential and Predicate Logic by clicking on the upper left corner where it tells you which system is in use.
+Click on name of logical system to switch between Sentential and Predicate Logic.

 You can edit the title by clicking on the blue bar.

 You need a physical keyboard.

 The only way to move around the input area is through the keyboard (arrow keys, home, and end; delete and backspace).
-For editing the title, the only way to edit something you have already typed is by using backspace.
+For editing title, deletion  only works with backspace.

 How to input logical symbols:
 - &#x00AC; : &emsp; - (the minus sign)